Temple (LDS Church): Latter-day temples

 Upon reaching the Great Basin, Brigham Young began to build settlements based on the City of Zion plan and designated four of these to contain temples: Salt Lake City (1847), St. George (1871), Manti (1875), and Logan (1877).
 The St. George Temple was the first to be completed in 1877, followed by Logan (1884) and Manti (1888).
 The Salt Lake Temple took 40 years to complete because of various setbacks and delays.
 It was dedicated in 1893.

+In the late 1880s and in 1890, a desire to continue the ordinance work in temples was a significant consideration preceding Wilford Woodruff's decision (announced in his Manifesto of September 1890) that the church would discontinue its practice of polygamy.
+In 1887 the US Congress passed the Edmunds–Tucker Act, which disincorporated the church and directed federal officials to begin seizing its assets, potentially including its temples.
+After a conversation with Woodruff, Logan Temple president Marriner W. Merrill stated that the contemplated public announcement prohibiting additional polygamist unions was "the only way to retain the possession of our temples and continue the ordinance work for the living and dead which was considered of more importance than continuing the practice of plural marriage for the present."

 Latter-day Saint temple building halted until the presidency of Joseph F. Smith, who announced two additional temples: Cardston, Alberta (1913), and Lāʻie, Hawaiʻi (1915).
 Cardston became the first Latter-day Saint temple dedicated outside of the United States.
 Smith broke with the previous tradition (established since Kirtland) of building temples with upper and lower courts.
 Temples previously had been ever larger, but the Laie Hawaii Temple was smaller than the Nauvoo Temple had been.

 Both Cardston and Laie were dedicated under church president Heber J. Grant, as was a temple in Mesa, Arizona.
 George Albert Smith dedicated the next temple in Idaho Falls, Idaho.
 David O. McKay dedicated five additional temples including one in Bern, Switzerland—which was the first temple dedicated in Europe and the first temple to use film recording of the endowment rather than live actors.
-Joseph Fielding Smith dedicated a temple in Ogden, Utah and Harold B. Lee dedicated its twin in Provo, Utah.
+Joseph Fielding Smith dedicated a temple in Ogden, Utah, and Harold B. Lee dedicated its twin in Provo, Utah.